-Today’s topic is Illustrations, and I’ve chosen a lithograph by the Czech painter, Alphonse Mucha, called “F. Champenois Imprimeur-Éditeur,” 1897.
+Today’s image is a lithograph by the Czech painter, Alphonse Mucha, titled “F. Champenois Imprimeur-Éditeur,” 1897.
 It was originally an advertisement for a printing business.
-If you study his works, you’ll see he often reworked elements of earlier pieces for the many paintings, illustrations, advertisements, postcards, and designs he produced.
+If you study Mucha’s works, you’ll see he often reworked elements of earlier pieces for the many designs he produced.
 He re-used this image for an assortment of vendors.

 I’ve liked and admired Mucha’s work since his poster for Job Rolling Papers became a staple of 1970’s dorm rooms, but I never took the time to research his life.
 It turns out, lots of people appreciate his work and there’s plenty of information about him online.